Site icon The Commune

 A recent editorial attributed to Rahul Gandhi, Leader of the Opposition in the Lok Sabha, has stirred up controversy over allegations of plagiarism and possible AI-assisted ghostwriting.

-The editorial, which critiques monopolistic control in India and appeals to the business community to resist the concentration of power among a few, has been accused of heavily borrowing ideas from Chapter 13 of Edmund Burke on India, published online by Cambridge University Press in 2012.
+The editorial, which critiques monopolistic control in India and appeals to the business community to resist the concentration of power among a few, stands accused of heavily borrowing ideas from Chapter 13 of Edmund Burke on India, published online by Cambridge University Press in 2012.

-Rahul Gandhi’s article is structured into 3 parts.
-It first talks about how East India Company wielded influence in colonial India.
-Then it focuses on the the often maligned business tycoons of India without having the audacity to name them and concludes with a ‘new deal’ to shape business environment in India.
+Rahul Gandhi’s article is structured into three parts.
+It first discusses how the East India Company wielded influence in colonial India.
+Then, it focuses on the often maligned business tycoons of India without having the audacity to name them and concludes with a ‘new deal’ to shape the business environment in India.

-Critics argue that the editorial follows the themes and rhetoric of Burke’s work, specifically on issues of foreign monopolistic control over India and the detrimental effects of monopolies on the social and economic fabric of society.
-The similarity between the two texts, particularly in the framing of monopolistic entities as exploitative, and the analogy of a weakenedmotherlandsuffering under corporate subjugation, has prompted claims that the content is not entirely original.
+Critics argue that the editorial follows the themes and rhetoric of Burke’s work, specifically on issues of foreign monopolistic control over India and the detrimental effects of monopolies on society’s social and economic fabric.
+The similarity between the two texts, particularly in the framing of monopolistic entities as exploitative and the analogy of a weakenedmotherlandsuffering under corporate subjugation, has prompted claims that the content is not entirely original.
 It is alleged that Gandhi’s editorial uses these historical critiques and presents them as contemporary commentary, with only a change in context to refer to modern Indian monopolies.

-A similar article was written by Union Minister Rajeev Chandrashekar in 2009 as a blog post as critique against the then UPA government, emphasizing the need to “support diverse businesses, not just a few giants.”
+Union Minister Rajeev Chandrashekar wrote a similar article in 2009 as a blog post critiquing the then UPA government, emphasizing the need to “support diverse businesses, not just a few giants.”

 Alleged Ghostwriting And AI Assistance